Zimmerit: Deployment

 The German army introduced the Hafthohlladung anti-tank weapon in 1942.
-This consisted of a shaped charge warhead connected to a ring of metal holding three powerful horseshoe magnets.
+This consisted of a shaped charge warhead connected to a metal ring holding three powerful horseshoe magnets.
 Issued to infantry, the user would run up to the tank and place the device on any surface to which the magnets would stick.
 The user would then pull the safety pin and run for safety.
 The magnets not only held the mine to the vehicle but also provided the correct spacing between warhead and armor, allowing the penetrator jet to form properly.
-Concerned that the simple design could be easily copied in the USSR or the thought that many of these weapons could fall into the hands of Allied soldiers, the German army began looking for ways to defeat such a weapon when used against their own vehicles.
+Concerned that the simple design could be easily copied in the USSR, or the possibility that many of these weapons could fall into the hands of their enemies, the German army began looking for ways to defeat such a weapon when used against their own vehicles.

 Zimmerit was applied to some tanks and casemate-style closed-top self-propelled guns and tank destroyers produced from December 1943 to 9 September 1944.
 It was only rarely applied to open-topped AFVs.
 The rough appearance of the coating gave a distinct appearance; for one type, e.g. a shingle-like look.